Dharinesh/An-LLM-based-Poetry-Generator/README.md

 6. Click the "Generate Poem" button.
 7. The generated poem will be displayed in the app, with line breaks preserved.

-Note: Make sure to have the model downloaded and save it in the models folder in the project directory
+Note: Make sure to have the model downloaded, and save it in the models folder in the project directory.
+You can download the model from Hugging Face:  [Hugging Face]([https://example.com](https://huggingface.co/))
+    -offcial meta models requiries signing up tp terms and conditions

 ## Code Overview

 The code consists of the following components: